|Birth: ||Apr. 25, 1858|

 Sarah Jane "Sallie" Brown, was the eldest child and only daughter among the nine children of John Cherry Brown, all born and raised near Caledonia in northern Lowndes County, Mississippi.
 Her mother, Margaret Dowdle Brown, died in April 1870 (burial place unknown) when Sallie was eleven years old, effectively making her "mother" to five brothers ranging in age from 9 years to 8 months.

-Their father married neighbor Charlotte Elizabeth Ann "Lottie" Polk in December 1871, and over the next five years Lottie had at least three sons.
+In December 1871 John C. Brown married neighbor Charlotte Elizabeth Ann "Lottie" Polk, and over the next five years Lottie had at least three sons.
 John was killed by a runaway mule on February 7, 1877.

-At the time of John's death Sallie had been married 3½ months, and was living in Sanford (now Lamar) County, Alabama, a few miles east of Caledonia.
-Because females were not generally allowed to administer estates (and because Lottie was apparently in poor health), management of John C. Brown's estate was assigned to Sallie's husband.
-Eighteen months after John died Lottie followed him to the grave, leaving seven orphaned sons (it appearing that one of Margaret's five sons had also died by then).
+At the time of John's death Sallie had been married 3½ months, and was living a few miles east of Caledonia in Sanford (now Lamar) County, Alabama.
+Because females were not generally allowed to administer estates (and because Lottie was apparently in poor health), management of John C. Brown's estate was assigned to Sallie's new husband.
+Eighteen months after John died Lottie followed him to the grave, leaving seven orphaned sons (it appearing that one of Margaret's five boys had also died by then).

 Sallie and her husband took in her four living full brothers, while Lottie's parents took in Lottie's three sons.
 It must have been an interesting household.
 The home John built when he and Sallie married in 1876 is still in the family, and over the years it has been renovated with indoor plumbing and electricity, two of three original bedrooms have been combined, and the dog-trot has become an entry hall.
 But in that relatively-small house six daughters and eight sons were born to Sallie and John (thirteen of whom lived to adulthood), AND they raised her four brothers.
 All the children are linked below.